-Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) 37 (1 st paragraph) Directive 2001/20/EC and the requirements here in terms of the way to ensure compliance with EU GMPs.
+SPECIFIC COMMENTS ON TEXT GUIDELINE GUIDELINE SECTION TITLE Line no 1 . + paragraph no. Comment and Rationale Proposed change (if applicable) 37 (1 st paragraph) There is an inconsistency between the requirements contained in EU Directive 2001/20/EC and the requirements here in terms of the way to ensure compliance with EU GMPs.
 Directive 2001/20 (art.
 13 3b) states that it is the QP responsibility to ensure that a batch manufactured in a third country has been manufactured to a standard at least equivalent to EU GMPs.
 However, this section means that we could rely only on MRA, and not on the QP certification, to determine where reference samples could be stored.
-Thus, this means that a QP could certify that a batch has been manufactured according to EU GMPs, but could not determine if a reference samples will be stored at the third accordance with standards of good manufa equivalent to those laid down in EU Directive location of Reference and Retention samples to the Qualified Person of the importer is responsed to the Qualified Person of Change section 37 to the following: "Reference samples of finished product should normally be stored within the EEA.
+Thus, this means that a QP could certify that a batch has been manufactured according to EU GMPs, but could not determine if a reference samples could be stored in a site in a third country, where he could only rely on a MRA.
+A Technical Agreement is not required if the sponsor and manufacturer are the same.
+In that case the storage location of retained and reference samples may be defined in a procedure/policy of the sponsor.
+Change section 37 to the following: "Reference samples of finished product should normally be stored within the EEA.
 In the case where the reference samples are stored in a third country, the Qualified Person of the importer is responsible for ensuring that the reference samples will be stored at the third country manufacturer in accordance with standards of good manufacturing practices at least equivalent to those laid down in EU Directive 2003/94/EC.
-The storage location of Reference and Retention samples should be documented in a Technical Agreement between the sponsor and manufacturer (if different) and should allow timely access by the competent authorities. " 3) "In exceptional circumstances" should be removed from the sentence.
+The storage location of Reference and Retention samples should be documented in a Technical Agreement between the sponsor and manufacturer (if different) and should allow timely access by the competent authorities. " "In exceptional circumstances" should be removed from the sentence.
 The reference samples may be stored in the third country if documented in a technical agreement between the sponsor, importer and manufacturer and should not be subject to "exceptional circumstances".
 Moreover, having the reference samples stored in a third country should not be "justified" when clearly documented in the technical agreement.
-4) In addition, "Exceptional circumstances" and "justified" may be subject to different interpretations between inspectors end Competent Authorities leading to significant discrepancies in expectations across EU countries and regions.
-5) "Normally" is creating ambiguity in the requirement and should not be used in a GMP guideline.
+In addition, "Exceptional circumstances" and "justified" may be subject to different interpretations between inspectors end Competent Authorities leading to significant discrepancies in expectations across EU countries and regions.
+"Normally" is creating ambiguity in the requirement and should not be used in a GMP guideline.
 Alternatively, a definition for "normally" should be provided